ImanovFuad/Python/PyOWM-version-3.md

 - HTTP/SOCKS proxies support
 - installable on Linux also via `apt` and `rpm`
 - No more Dockerfiles or Docker images
+- HTTP calls timeout is increased to 5 seconds (to allow to safely download satellite images)

 ## Companion docs
 - migration guide from V2 to V3